rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 * [regexr](https://regexr.com/)
 * [regelearn](https://regexlearn.com/)
 * [coding](https://coding.tools/regex-tester)
-* ...

 ## `grep` command

-The `grep` command is used to filter the content of a single or multiple file.
-There are some variants of this command tool, such as `egrep (grep -E)` and `fgrep (grep -f)`.
-For information not covered, please refer to [here](https://www.gnu.org/software/grep/manual/ "grep manual").
+The `grep` command filters the content of single or multiple files.
+Some variants of this command tool exist, such as `egrep (grep -E)` and `fgrep (grep -f)`.
+For information not covered, see [the `grep` manual](https://www.gnu.org/software/grep/manual/ "grep manual").

-The usage of the grep command is:
+The usage of the `grep` command is:

 ```text
 grep [OPTIONS] PATTERN [FILE...]